CiscoDevNet/NSO-Playground-System-Install/webui/README.md

 </webui>
 ```

-Enable local authentication.
+Enable local authentication still in the file `/etc/ncs/ncs.conf`.
 You can omit this step if the user `admin` is present and has a password set.

 > **Note:** If you are working with the official NSO container, [you can create the admin user with environment variables](https://developer.cisco.com/docs/nso/guides/#!running-nso-in-containers/administration)